WEEI-FM

 WEEI-FM (93.7 MHz) – branded SportsRadio 93.7 WEEI-FM – is a commercial sports radio station licensed to Lawrence, Massachusetts, serving Greater Boston and much of surrounding New England.
-Owned by Audacy, Inc., WEEI-FM is the Boston affiliate for CBS Sports Radio, the NFL on Westwood One Sports, the flagship station for the Boston Red Sox Radio Network; and the radio home of Greg Hill, Lou Merloni, Christian Fauria and Jermaine Wiggins.
+Owned by Audacy, Inc., WEEI-FM is the Boston affiliate for Infinity Sports Network, the NFL on Westwood One Sports, the flagship station for the Boston Red Sox Radio Network; and the radio home of Greg Hill, Lou Merloni, Christian Fauria and Jermaine Wiggins.

 The WEEI-FM studios are located in Boston's Brighton neighborhood, while the station transmitter resides in the nearby suburb of Peabody.
 In addition to a standard analog transmission, WEEI-FM broadcasts over two HD Radio channels, and is available online via Audacy.
 WEEI-FM's weekday programming lineup is also regionally syndicated to a network of stations throughout New England, most of which use the "SportsRadio WEEI" franchised brand.

 The sports format currently heard on WEEI-FM launched on September 3, 1991, on the former WEEI (590 AM).
 The call letters WEEI-FM, formerly on a station in Westerly, Rhode Island, were granted on September 21, 2011, as part of a call letter shuffle.
 The 93.7 frequency, established in 1960, has carried WEEI programming since September 12, 2011, and has been the primary station for local WEEI programming since October 4, 2012.

 History

 Early years

 In the station's early days as WGHJ and WCCM-FM, 93.7 aired locally based programming that targeted Lawrence and other towns in the Merrimack Valley.
 In 1974, the station evolved into WCGY, an automated stereo top 40 and oldies station.
-With a stronger transmitter, it now branded as a full-market Boston station.
+With a stronger transmitter, it is now branded as a full-market Boston station.
 The call letters were chosen with the owner in mind, as Curt Gowdy and his children owned and operated the station.

 In 1983, WCGY flipped to an oldies format playing hits of the 1950s and 1960s.
 The station, however, did not perform well in the Boston ratings.
 Some early to mid 1970s oldies were mixed in by 1984, and by 1985, the 1950s music was gone.
 The station by then was called "Superhits WCGY".
 By 1986, the station leaned slightly toward classic rock while still playing mostly music from 1964 to 1974.
-By 1987, WCGY evolved to more of a classic rock format and held on to this format until 1994.
-From 1992 until its demise in 1994, they were called "Rock 93, WCGY".
+By 1987, WCGY had evolved to more of a classic rock format and held on to this format until 1994.
+From 1992 until its demise in 1994, it was called "Rock 93, WCGY".